José Bautista: New York Mets

-On May 22, 2018, Bautista signed a one-year deal with the New York Mets.
-Bautista hit a double in his first at bat with the Mets.
-He later scored on a sacrifice fly.
-On June 22, 2018, Bautista hit his first home run as a member of the Mets against the Dodgers, making it his third of the season (his previous two being with the Braves).
-On July 6, Bautista hit a walk off grand slam against the Rays, the first walk off home run of his career.
-He batted .204 with nine home runs, 37 RBI and a .351 OBP in 83 games with the Mets.
+On May 22, 2018, Bautista signed a one-year contract with the New York Mets.
+On June 22, he hit his first home run as a Met against the Los Angeles Dodgers, making it his third of the season (his previous two being with the Braves).
+On July 6, Bautista hit a walk-off grand slam in the bottom of the 9th inning against the Tampa Bay Rays, the first walk-off home run of his career.
+In 83 games for the Mets, he batted .204 with 9 home runs, 37 RBI, and a .351 OBP.

 Philadelphia Phillies

-The Mets traded Bautista to the Philadelphia Phillies for a player to be named later or cash on August 28, 2018.
+On August 28, 2018, the Mets traded Bautista to the Philadelphia Phillies for a player to be named later or cash.
 He batted .244 with two home runs and 6 RBI in 27 games with the Phillies, and posted a .404 OBP and .870 OPS.
-He was the ninth-oldest player in the National League.
+He was the 9th-oldest player in the National League.
 Bautista elected free agency on October 29.

-Post 2018
+Post–2018

 In November 2019, Bautista expressed desire to continue his career after taking the 2019 season off.

 In March 2020, reports surfaced he was hoping to return as a two-way player.
-He had joined former Blue Jays teammate Marcus Stroman - a starting pitcher - to workout with during the off-season.
-Bautista began following Stroman's training regime and which eventually led to a few social media videos - posted by Stroman - showing Bautista pitching and Stroman sharing the opinion that he could "easily" pitch out of a Major League bullpen.
-Several reports followed suggesting he was eying a return to Major League Baseball as a pitcher - who could also provide at bats from another position or as a DH - but Bautista quashed the rumour quickly.
+He had joined former Blue Jays teammate Marcus Stroman, a starting pitcher to workout with during the offseason.
+Bautista began following Stroman's training regime and which eventually led to a few social media videos posted by him, showing Bautista pitching and Stroman sharing the opinion that he could "easily" pitch out of a Major League bullpen.
+Several reports followed suggesting he was eying a return to MLB as a pitcher, who could also provide at bats from another position or as a DH, but Bautista quashed the rumour quickly.
 "Just to kind of clear the record, I've never stated that it was my plan or desire to make it to the big leagues as a big-league pitcher," he told MLB Network Radio.
 He did, however, leave the door open to an opportunity to pitch should it arise.

-Ultimately it didn't matter as Bautista never returned to the MLB in any capacity.
+Retirement

+In March 2023, the Blue Jays announced that Bautista would be inducted onto their Level of Excellence on August 12, 2023, in ceremony prior to their game versus the Chicago Cubs.
+The day before the ceremony, Bautista signed a one-day contract with the team and formally announced that he will retire as a Blue Jay.

 Post-playing career

 On May 12, 2022, Bautista was named a special advisor to the general manager for the Leones del Escogido in the Dominican Professional Baseball League.

+On February 12, 2025, Bautista was inducted into the Canadian Baseball Hall of Fame alongside Érik Bédard, Greg Hamilton, Amanda Asay, Arleene Johnson, and Gerry Snyder.